Is Teen Love Real And Can It Last?

 When it comes to teen relationships, there are multiple ways that a therapist can support you.
 They can offer guidance in figuring out who you are so that you can be authentic and form true intimacy in your connections with others.
 They can help you recover from hurtful relationships or unrequited crushes, and they can assist you in building skills that can help you form healthy relationships such as communication and conflict resolution.

-“He’s not only provided me support but insight and encouragement to let me know I’m on a good path to self improvement and discovery.
-Furthermore, Mark has provided me valuable insight on my romantic relationship, specifically with learning more about the relationship dynamics and how to build a stronger, healthier relationship.”
+“He’s not only provided me support but insight and encouragement to let me know I’m on a good path to self-improvement and discovery.
+Furthermore, Mark has provided me valuable insight into my romantic relationship, specifically with learning more about the relationship dynamics and how to build a stronger, healthier relationship.”

 Frequently Asked Questions:

 Parents and adults often dismiss teenage love, saying that they are too young to understand it, that their brain is still under development, or that hormones are what’s fueling their feelings.
 Is it true, though?
 Are teen’s feelings real or are they merely a biological response to puberty?
 Yes and no. It is true that the human brain is not fully developed until age 25 and that the brain of a teenager is not yet mature enough to understand many of the complexities of love.
 However, that doesn’t mean that what they are feeling is not real.

 Most of a person’s instinctive emotions – including love – are present from the very beginning.
 It’s just that teens don’t necessarily have the tools to manage them.
 Your first love, whether at age 14, 15, 16, or beyond, might not be the one you end up with for the rest of your life, and that’s okay.
 But that’s not to say that it isn’t a healthy, important, and meaningful moment in your life that can teach you things that become part of your life story.